IGLU-CHISTERA/CLEAR-dataset-generation/README.md

 This process has to be ran 3 times : One for each set scenes (training, validation ,test)

-Has with previous processes, the arguments can be specified in the command line inseat of using the argument file<br>
+As with previous processes, the arguments can be specified in the command line instead of using the argument file<br>
 To see a list of the available arguments, run :
 ```
  python generate_questions.py --help